Industrial Injury and Accident Claims

-If you believe you are suffering from occupational stress, talk to The Compensation Experts today.
+If you believe you are suffering from occupational stress, talk to The Compensation Experts today to see if you are entitled to industrial injuries compensation claims.
 Our legal advisors can help you determine whether you may be able to claim compensation successfully.

 Repetitive Strain Injury, often referred to simply as RSI, is an injury that occurs carrying out the same activity or motion repeatedly over a prolonged period.
 It can happen as easily to those who use keyboards and computers as it can to people who work on a production line.
 RSI typically affects the upper body and can lead to pain in the neck, shoulders, arms, wrists, and hands.

 Carpal tunnel syndrome, tendonitis and bursitis, where there is swelling and inflammation of the tendons and muscles are examples of RSI.
 The condition can also cause pain but no visible symptoms and is sometimes called non-specific pain syndrome.
 Both types of RSI can have a debilitating effect on a sufferer, and where it can be proven the condition resulted from employer negligence, compensation may be paid.